To install the library is simple but due to our support for both C and C++ the setup diverges somewhat

 Dependencies

 On Unix based systems, you need to link to the util library if you get linker errors for missing system libraries.
-As of the time of writing, this is not required on Linux
+As of the time of writing, this is not required on Linux.

 Configuration

-There are a couple of compile time configuration options you can toggle
+There are a couple of compile time configuration options you can toggle.

 UEXEC_CUSTOM_STRING macro

-By default, we use C++’ std::string internally, but if you want to use a custom string type, you can define the UEXEC_CUSTOM_STRING macro to be equal to your custom string’s type.
-Next, you want to define the UEXEC_CUSTOM_STRING_INCLUDE which should contain the name of your header file
+By default, we use C++' std::string internally, but if you want to use a custom string type, you can define the UEXEC_CUSTOM_STRING macro to be equal to your custom string's type.

 Exporting functions out of DLL boundaries